Beacon Hill Architectural District

 - Review all instructions and documentation requirements before submitting your application to ensure it is complete.
 Incomplete applications will not be added to a public hearing agenda.

-- Submit your application well in advance of a filing deadline in case it is incomplete and additional or revised information needs to be submitted.
+- Submit your application online well in advance of a filing deadline in case it is incomplete and additional or revised information needs to be submitted.

 - Staff is not available to review applications for completeness immediately upon submittal.